formir/room-gallery/README.md

 ### StylesVariables Enum

 The `styles` provides a set of predefined CSS variables used to style your RoomGallery.
 These variables can be customized to control the visual appearance of your gallery.
 Here are the available variables:

+#### Core Room Styles:

+- `rotateSpeed`: Rotation speed in degrees per second.
+- `rotateTiming`: Timing function for rotation animation.
+- `fontFamily`: Font family for text content.
+- `perspective`: Perspective value for 3D transformation.
+- `mobileSizeWidth`: Width of the mobile viewport.
+- `mobileSizeHeight`: Height of the mobile viewport.
+- `mobilePerspective`: Perspective value for mobile view.
+- `scale`: Scaling factor for elements.
+- `scaleZoom`: Scaling factor for zoomed elements.
+- `offsetY`: Vertical offset for elements in percentage.
+- `itemHeight`: Height of items in the room.
+- `itemWidth`: Width of items in the room.
+- `zIndex`: Z-index for elements in the room.
+- `textFontSize`: Font size for text content.
+- `textFontSizeMobile`: Font size for text content on mobile devices.
+- `fontLineHeight`: Line height for text content.
+- `textMarginTop`: Margin top for text content.
+- `textMaxHeight`: Maximum height for text content.
+- `textMinHeight`: Minimum height for text content.
+- `textMaxWidth`: Maximum width for text content.
+- `textPadding`: Padding for text content.
+- `navigationsMargin`: Margin for navigational elements.
+- `buttonSize`: Size of buttons.
+- `paginationButtonSize`: Size of pagination buttons.
+- `paginationButtonsSpace`: Space between pagination buttons.
+- `navButtonSize`: Size of navigation buttons.
+- `buttonsPosition`: Position of buttons.
+- `buttonZoomPosition`: Position of zoom button.
+- `buttonDarkPosition`: Position of dark button.
+- `buttonZoomWidth`: Width of zoom button.
+- `buttonExitWidth`: Width of exit button.
+- `buttonDarkWidth`: Width of dark button.
+- `paginationPosition`: Position of pagination elements.
+- `buttonTransition`: Transition effect for buttons.
+- `buttonOpacity`: Opacity value for buttons.

 #### Light Room Styles: